 I’ve been really making an effort to include as many sizes as possible in my free crochet patterns and I’m happy to be able to say this pattern is flattering to a wide variety of figures.
 Whether you’re petite, plus-sized or somewhere in between, this crochet cardigan offers a more tailored fit in the arms and shoulders and some forgiving flowy-ness everywhere else.

 If you’re on the fence about what size to make, I’d suggest taking a look at the schematic in the ad-free PDF as it contains more detailed measurements for each piece of the sweater.
-You can purchase the printable PDF for a few dollars here.
+You can purchase the printable PDF here on LoveCrafts and here on Etsy.

 Don’t be alarmed by the slight shaping in this sweater though–this stitch pattern is very simple, making the increasing a decreasing quite straight forward.
 For you visual learners, the ad-free, printable PDF includes a helpful stitch chart and I’ll be sharing a video tutorial on the stitch used in this crochet cardigan–the Griddle Stitch–next week.
 You can do this!